eigerco/solana-spec/implementation-details.md

 * `origin_stake` - stake of the origin node.

 Let's explain the algorithm above:
-* nodes are sorted descending based on their score, if the score is equal nodes are sorted descending by stake
+* nodes are sorted in descending based on their score, if the score is equal nodes are sorted descending by stake
 * their stakes are summed up starting from the highest score node and going down the list to nodes with lower score
 * we ensure at least 2 nodes are always kept: `if > 1 && ...`
 * when the sum of stakes reaches a defined fraction of the node's own stake: `sum > min(node_stake, origin_stake) * 0.15`, we store the current loop iteration index (`pos = i`) and finish the loop
 * all left nodes whose stake was not summed up yet, starting from `pos + 1`, are pruned.

 ### Pruning nodes